 Holy Day Masses at 8am & 6:30 pm

 Popal Family reception after 10:30 Mass

 News & Information

-Note: If you are sick, if you have a fever, or if you think you may have been exposed to the coronavirus, please stay home!
-The Sunday obligation to attend Mass is still suspended, and we will continue to live-stream our Masses via Zoom for those who cannot come to church or prefer to stay home.
+Note: If you are sick, if you have a fever, or if you think you may have been exposed to the coronavirus or any illness, please stay home!
+We will continue to live-stream at least one weekend Mass via Zoom for those who cannot come to church.